ardsh/slonik-trpc/README.md

 Note this sub-query will be called only when the authoredPosts is a selected field.
 Otherwise the database won't execute it, ensuring optimal performance.

 ### Filtering

+Instead of auto-generating all the filters for you, as many ORMs do for each field, which often makes for a poor public API, you're fully responsible for every single filter.

+Here's an example:

 ```ts
 import { createFilters, booleanFilter, arrayFilter, dateFilter, genericFilter } from 'slonik-trpc/utils';